 Vision Tech Camps offers Java, Python and many other programming camps designed to help kids and teens learn multiple programming languages from an early age.
 Vision Tech Coding camps help students learn the abstract concept of programming through tangible and fun programming projects.
-Our programming camps are offered at our locations in Danville, Saratoga, Berkeley, and Moraga.

 What are Summer Programming Camps?

 Vision Tech’s programming & coding camp courses are developed, designed, and taught by programmers who love computer science & coding, and understand the importance of teaching kids to code in a fun way – utilizing robotics, Minecraft, and games to help students visualize the results of their code.
 At camp, kids & teens learn programming by diving into small projects that allow them to immerse themselves in real-life coding & understand important concepts necessary for learning any programming language.
 As these projects mirror students own interests, students gain valuable experience and knowledge, while having fun at summer camp.

 At Vision Tech Camp, our coding camps help students learn to code in a fun and effective manner.
 In LEGO Robotics summer camp students start with writing basic movement programs for their EV3 robots and then move on to writing a more complex computer program for their robots so robots can navigate a maze or solve many challenges set for them.
 In our Computer Science & Robotics Engineering with Arduino programming camp, students use the Arduino platform to learn